apostrophecms/sanitize-html/README.md

 ### Allowed CSS Styles

 If you wish to allow specific CSS _styles_ on a particular element, you can do that with the `allowedStyles` option.
+Simply declare your desired attributes as regular expression options within an array for the given attribute.
+Specific elements will inherit whitelisted attributes from the global (\*) attribute.
 Any other CSS classes are discarded.

 This implies that the `style` attribute is allowed on that element